Online Emotional Abuse therapists in Illinois

 Licensed Professional Counselor, LCPC, EMDR Certified, NCC

-Emotional abuse can leave lasting wounds that we can't see but know are there.
-It results in self-doubt, feelings of worthlessness, feeling "never good enough," and always feeling on edge to please others.
-I know from personal experience, how difficult it is to make sense of what you experienced, what you were told about yourself, how you were treated.
-Healing is possible through understanding the mechanisms of emotional abuse, the reasons why someone would resort to emotionally abusing you, and how you can reclaim your own right to define yourself and set boundaries to have healthier relationships.
+Emotional abuse can leave lasting wounds that no one can see, but you feel every day.
+It often leads to self-doubt, feeling “never good enough,” second-guessing yourself, and living on edge trying to keep others happy.
+I know from personal experience how confusing and painful it can be to make sense of what you lived through, what you were told about yourself, and how you were treated.
+Healing is possible.
+In therapy, we’ll work to understand the dynamics of emotional abuse, why it happens, and how it impacts your nervous system, identity, and relationships.
+Most importantly, we’ll focus on helping you reclaim your voice, rebuild self-trust, and set boundaries that support healthier connections moving forward.

 Online in